 The IRS offers several tax breaks for taxpayers with children.
 However, these tax breaks decrease in number for non-custodial parents, since many tax credits have residency and support tests or requirements for eligibility.
+You cannot, for instance, claim a child support tax credit just because you are paying child support.
 There are instances, however, in which non-custodial parents can claim their dependent on their returns.
 As always, there are very specific rules and criteria for eligibility imposed by the IRS.
 But a quick look on the IRS’ website, or consulting with a qualified tax preparer, will get you off to a good start.

 There are circumstances in which you may claim a child or dependent who does not live with you.
 Typically, you can do this only if the custodial parent agrees.
 It is not up to a family court to determine who is eligible to claim a child or any tax credits – this is squarely an IRS decision, and very strict guidelines are in place to ensure that the correct parent claims the dependent.

 The amount you're able to claim for a dependency exemption is $4,050 for the 2017 tax year.
 This exemption phases out starting at an AGI, or adjusted gross income, of $261,500 for single filers, and $313,800 for married filing jointly.
 Single filers earning $384,000 or more, and married couples filing jointly who earn more than $436,300 will see a complete phase-out of this deduction for 2017.
 However, for tax years 2018 through 2025, personal exemptions were reduced to $0, which means they are unavailable for claiming on your taxes, but standard deductions were substantially increased to compensate for this loss.